 Number of exploding helicopters

 Four.
-Which ranks it highly in the list of exploding helicopter films alongside, Broken Arrow, Rambo III, and Independence Day.
+Which ranks it highly in the list of films with multiple exploding helicopter, alongside Broken Arrow, Rambo III, and Independence Day.

-Helicopter fans get a nice treat earlier in the film when Bond is being pursued in a car chase.
-Agent Aki (Akiko Wakabayashi) calls up a big Chinook helicopter equipped with a huge magnet.
-It scoops up the villains car, carries it off and drops it into the ocean.
+Helicopter fans get a nice treat during a car chase earlier in the film.
+Agent Aki (Akiko Wakabayashi) calls up a big Chinook helicopter equipped with a huge magnet to scoop up the villains car before dumping it into the ocean.

 Even by Bond’s standards the speed with which he moves in on his new Japanese wife after the murder of Aki is rather unseemly.
 Christ man, she still warm in her grave!